 Working with an experienced and skilled dental practitioner can help you manage potential implant problems effectively.
 Working with a practitioner who specialises in digital dental implants can really help manage your risk, and provide you with a tooth replacement that can last for the rest of your lifetime with proper care.

-Do you have questions or concerns about potential dental implants problems?
+Do you have questions or concerns about potential dental implant treatment problems?
 It’s always best to get professional advice about dental implants first-hand.
 Please contact our practice for an appointment: (02) 9158 6328